CloudFormer: An Attention-based Performance Prediction for Public Clouds with Unknown Workload: CloudPerfTrace foot:ds : A Comprehensive Dataset for Performance Analysis

 \subsection{Application Scenarios}

 To comprehensively cover various cloud application scenarios, this work selects 11 representative cloud benchmarks, as listed in Table \ref{tab:applications}.
 In addition, cloud applications are inherently subject to varying workload levels, depending on incoming client requests.
-To capture this behavior, five of the applications are configured with dynamic workload scenarios, as indicated in the last column of the table.
+To capture this behavior, five of the applications (marked with an asterisk in Table \ref{tab:applications}) are configured with dynamic workload scenarios.

 Figure \ref{fig:workload_configs} illustrates the workload configuration settings.
 As shown in Figure \ref{fig:workload_configs}(a), the static workload scenario represents the simplest case, where the application does not experience a variation in workload over time for different workload levels.
 Figures~\ref{fig:workload_configs}(b)–(d) depict the dynamic workload scenarios: Figure \ref{fig:workload_configs}(b) presents the monotonic workload scenario, in which the workload either increases (blue line) or decreases (orange line) over time.
 For more complex behavior, Figure \ref{fig:workload_configs}(c) depicts the periodic workload scenario, where the workload fluctuates in a regular repeating pattern in which three different frequencies of workload variation are considered.
 Finally, we include a random workload scenario to emulate unpredictable user request patterns that cloud applications may encounter in real-world settings (Figure \ref{fig:workload_configs}(d)).